Canberra Crescent Condominium near Canberra Plaza and MRT station

 With its dedicated bus lanes, cycling tracks, and pedestrian walkways, traffic on the major roads will be decongested, reducing travel time for drivers and passengers.

-Residents of Canberra Crescent Condo will have access to a wide range of shopping and lifestyle amenities nearby.
+Residents of Canberra Crescent Residences will have access to a wide range of shopping and lifestyle amenities nearby.
 Many are within walking distance or a short train or bus ride from the development.

 • Bukit Canberra: A sprawling 12-hectare integrated sports and community hub nearby, it offers diverse facilities that include a hawker centre, polyclinic, senior care centre, sports hall, gym, running trail, swimming complex, lush greenery, and community gardens.